A Basic Pandas Dataframe Tutorial for Beginners

 First 5 rows from an Excel file loaded into a Pandas dataframe

 As you may have noticed we did not use the header argument when we read the Excel file above.
-If we set header to None we’ll get digits as column names.
+If we set header to None we will get digits as column names.
 This, unfortunately, makes working with the Pandas dataframe a bit annoying.

 Luckily, we can pass a list of column names as an argument.
 Finally, as the example, xlsx file contains column names we skip the first row using skiprows.
 Note, skiprows can be used to skip more than one row.
 Just add a list with the row numbers that are to be skipped.